-A vast majority of Britons will now be working virtually, be that leading a remote team, being part of one, or consulting with a virtual company.
-This adjustment is one we have all had to navigate at pace, a demand which doesn’t come without challenges.
+Working virtually, be that leading a remote team, being part of one, or consulting with a virtual company, has become a big part of most of our lives.
+This adjustment is one we have all had to navigate at pace, increasing the challenge.
 Work and personal stressors are now more at risk of blurring into one as many of us work from home surrounded by family.
 Our webinars on virtual work aim to unburden you from frantically upskilling yourself: instead, we provide you with clear, actionable advice you can implement immediately.

 Building on our virtual teams webinar (click here to watch or read), Emma Rowe, Lane4 Account Director, and Chris Lloyd, Principal Consultant, hosted a webinar on virtual working, this time with a focus on communication.
 Watch it here, or read on for the written version.